-- You will feel your horse lift his shoulders, and drive with his hindquarters.
+- You will feel your horse lift its shoulders, and drive with its hindquarters.
 Keep slight pressure on the inside leg to maintain the horse’s forward motion.
-If the reins are in you hands, shorten your reins slightly to maintain gentle but steady contact as the horse lifts its head.
+If the reins are in your hands, shorten your reins slightly to maintain gentle but steady contact as the horse lifts its head.

 - Allow your hands to follow the motion of the horse’s head and neck always keeping gentle contact with the reins, as the horse strides into the canter or lope.
 Western riders will not ride with contact but follow the motion without pulling on the reins.

 - Sit deep in the saddle, keeping your hips loose and following the rocking motion of the horse.
 Keep your shoulders back and sit upright.
 Don’t allow your upper body to sway.